 In St. Paul, Mary lived with a family friend in the St. Anthony Park neighborhood, and quickly found an assembly line job at Griggs, Cooper & Co, a St. Paul manufacturing firm.
 Over the next two years her sisters joined her in St. Paul.
 In 1944, Mary became pregnant and returned briefly to her parents in Manly to have her child.
 Following her son’s birth in July 1945, Mary returned to St. Paul.
 She worked at Acme Linen and later Ancker Hospital in the dietary division.
 In 1947 she married James Clardy and had two more children.
 Mary retired in 1984, but kept busy with her family and her church, Pilgrim Baptist of St. Paul.

-In the first session of this interview, Mary shares her perspective as a young African American woman from Iowa whose horizons were changed by World War II.
-She shares her memories of moving to Minnesota along with her sisters for wartime economic opportunities, including their work at Griggs, Cooper & Co., which was the world’s largest canning plant at the time.
+In this first interview, Mary shares her perspective as a young African American woman from Iowa whose horizons were changed by World War II.
+She shares her memories of moving to Minnesota, along with her sisters, for wartime economic opportunities.
+She reflects on their work at Griggs, Cooper & Co., which was the world’s largest canning plant at that time.
 In addition to her work life, she also recounts the realities of social life and racial prejudice in Minnesota.

-In the second session, Mary discusses her life in St. Paul, Minnesota with her three sisters.
+In this second interview, Mary discusses her life in St. Paul, Minnesota with her three sisters.
 She recounts her wartime work, getting involved with a local Baptist church, and later having and raising her baby.
 She also recalls her travels between Iowa and St. Paul, and how she learned about family and adulthood as a young woman.